 Since then an interesting IT service management (ITSM) conflict has developed between technology and its underpinning processes – while the former experienced lightspeed evolution in the way we use and depend on IT for work, the latter has remained practically unchanged.
 In other words, most companies still use the same old metrics, key performance indicators (KPIs), and reactive processes to manage new and modern technologies.

 Engaged or Enraged?

 With this rapid evolution of technology, the modern employee demands – and expects – a high standard of IT services.
 Forrester research shows how this stems from employees’ increase in device usage, digital-physical integration, access to information, and their technology-enabled ability to be self-efficient and experimental.

-It’s clear that accommodating to these expectations is easier said than done, adding a fair share of complexity for IT.
+It’s clear that accommodating to these expectations is easier said than done, adding a fair share of complexity for IT and its KPIs for ITSM.
 Indeed, the reality is that most enterprises simply can’t keep up with modern employee expectations, leaving them uncatered for.